Updated: Nov 28, 2020

-Let’s look at a persona of someone who may use our services: Lilly Brown is an energetic twelve year-old who has poor dexterity.
+Let’s look at the persona of someone who may use our services: Lilly Brown is an energetic twelve-year-old who has poor dexterity.
 This comes in the way of solving problems using fine-motor skills.
-She rushes through personal issues with friends and bases decisions off of feeling rather than rationale.
+She rushes through personal issues with friends and bases decisions on feeling rather than rationale.
 Her personal goal is to improve those fine motor hand skills and her educational goals are to improve her reading and writing skills, as she did not do so well in public school compared to the other kids in class, and show evidence of her using thinking skills.
-Other students like Kiara, a curious and detail-oriented sixteen year-old who is blind or Benny, a passionate yet noisy thirteen year-old dyslexic child, can join us to be given the right opportunities to succeed
+Other students like Kiara, a curious and detail-oriented sixteen-year-old who is blind or Benny, a passionate yet noisy thirteen-year-old dyslexic child, can join us to be given the right opportunities to succeed

 Due to the pandemic, we’ve transferred to a digital base but are still assessing students' learning styles and making changes to our teaching method to assist them.
 A ten-year-old student similar to the problem that was outlined in Lilly’s scenario was a part of our test program earlier and was assessed as a kinesthetic learner.
 We provided him with technologies that would force him to physically move his body, which aided in him learning new concepts.
 For example, when memorizing the time's table he used a giant musical dance pad with numbers on it where we would ask him the answer to a multiplication problem by dancing/jumping onto the correct number.

 Additionally, the technologies we use are meant to enhance the learning experience for the child.

 Some of the modern devices we use include VR sets for the ability to explore regions outside of their current location and to take virtual “class field trips,” as we’ve moved online this year, audio sensory sets for those with vision impairment (we’ve partnered with National Geographic to help us capture sounds), and specialized activity packages sent to each student every month.

 The activity packages keep them excited to learn